 Assessment of Potential Solutions

 As discussed above, the current situation is complex.
-Most government actions to address the issue have proved ineffective or, worse, led to adverse economic outcomes (e.g. the movement of the yellow jackets).
-This section aims to assess some existing initiatives and provide other potential solutions for the future.
-Punitive incentives have been set aside, as they risk deepening inequalities by giving wealthier individuals the ‘right’ to pollute while pauperizing the population, already under strain.
+Most government actions to address the issue have proved ineffective or, worse, led to adverse economic outcomes (e.g., the Yellow Vest movement).
+This section aims to assess existing initiatives and propose potential solutions for the future.
+Punitive incentives have been set aside, as they risk deepening inequalities by giving wealthier individuals the so-called ‘right’ to pollute while further pauperizing the population, already under strain.

 On the other hand, this approach could also encourage individuals with tight petrol-related budget constraints to consume more.
-Indeed, the ‘income effect’ states that, for a constant income, a price decrease loosens budget constraints, potentially increasing consumption.
-Given the growing scarcity of oil and the urgency of global warming, this type of incentive is unsustainable in the long term, but it could represent a reasonable short-term trade-off.
+According to the ‘income effect’, for a constant income, a price decrease loosens budget constraints, potentially increasing consumption.
+Given the growing scarcity of oil and the urgency of global warming, this type of incentive is unsustainable in the long term.
+Still, it could represent a reasonable short-term trade-off.

 Providing subsidies to change old vehicles